-A post-production invoice contains detailed information in the form of line items that describe the individual charges and costs that accrued during the editing of a film, song, or other creative production.
-The steps involved with post-production can easily be both the most expensive and labor-intensive part of the entire film making or recording process; using an invoice that allows for a descriptive breakdown is essential for giving the client a clear picture of what was charged and why.
+A post-production invoice contains detailed line items describing the individual charges and costs accrued during the editing of a film, song, or other creative production.
+Post-production can easily be the most expensive and labor-intensive part of the entire film-making or recording process; using an invoice that allows for a descriptive breakdown is essential for giving the client a clear picture of what was charged and why.

 Table of Contents